‘We’ll see each other again’: Trump bids farewell to Washington

 Pillars of light

-The incoming president and his wife Jill last night attended a ceremony of lights at the Lincoln Memorial to honour the thousands of Americans who have died from Covid-19.
+The incoming president and his wife Jill on Tuesday night attended a ceremony of lights at the Lincoln Memorial to honour the thousands of Americans who have died from Covid-19.
 They then spent the night at Blair House, across from the White House.

-The moving ceremony, which took place at sunset, took place as America’s death rate from coronavirus passed 400,000.
-Last night, 56 pillars of light representing America’s states and territories illuminated the “field of flags” which has been assembled on the National Mall ahead of today’s inauguration, representing the people who cannot attend the ceremony due to Covid restrictions.
+The moving ceremony at sunset took place as America’s death rate from coronavirus passed 400,000.
+Fifty six pillars of light representing America’s states and territories illuminated the “field of flags” which has been assembled on the National Mall ahead of today’s inauguration, representing the people who cannot attend the ceremony due to coronavirus restrictions.

 Heavy security

 Washington remained under heavy security on the eve of the inauguration.
-The Pentagon confirmed that it had removed a dozen National Guard troops from duty after vetting by the FBI.
-In contrast to the crowds that usually flock to Washington to witness a presidential inauguration, the downtown area is off limits to the public, due to this month’s attacks and concerns about the coronavirus pandemic.
+The Pentagon confirmed that it had removed a dozen national guard troops from duty after vetting by the FBI.
+In contrast to the crowds that usually flock to Washington to witness a presidential inauguration, the downtown area is off limits to the public, due to this month’s attacks on the US Capitol and concerns about the pandemic.

 Following the inauguration ceremony itself, Mr Biden will visit Arlington Ceremony along with former presidents Barack Obama, Bill Clinton and George W Bush.
 Today’s events will include performances by Lady GaGa, Garth Brooks and Jennifer Lopez, while Irish violinist Patricia Treacy will also perform.

-After four years of Donald Trump’s presidency, Mr Biden has promised to unify a country that remains shaken after the attack on the US Capitol on January 6th.
+After four years of Donald Trump’s presidency, Mr Biden has promised to unify a country that remains shaken after the attacks on January 6th.